Borders of the oceans

 The borders of the oceans are the limits of Earth's oceanic waters.
 The definition and number of oceans can vary depending on the adopted criteria.
 The principal divisions (in descending order of area) of the five oceans are the Pacific Ocean, Atlantic Ocean, Indian Ocean, Southern (Antarctic) Ocean, and Arctic Ocean.
 Smaller regions of the oceans are called seas, gulfs, bays, straits, and other terms.
 Geologically, an ocean is an area of oceanic crust covered by water.

-See also the list of seas article for the seas included in each ocean area.